tess-vu/south-africa-healthcare/README.md

 This approach estimates small-area population counts for 2023 (SAL-level) using a combination of
 2011 SAL population data, 2023 ward-level projections, and spatial weighting.
-Using the Step Down Projection Method: It leverages population growth patterns and density to distribute ward-level counts to finer spatial units.
+Using the Step Down Projection Method: It leverages population growth patterns and land weights to distribute ward-level counts to finer spatial units.

 #### Data Preparation